JoshVanL/k8s-subject-access-delegation/README.md

 # Subject Access Delegation

-Subject Access Delegation is a CLI tool used to automate the life cycle of RBAC permissions in Kubernetes clusters.
+Subject Access Delegation is a tool used to automate the life cycle of RBAC permissions in Kubernetes clusters.
 A controller listens to user written rules, which once are met, will execute some defined RBAC event.
-This is achieved through a controller listening to new rules, stored as objects in the API server of a `subjectaccessdelegation` resource type.
+This is achieved through a controller listening to new rules, stored as objects in the API server of a `subjectaccessdelegation` custom resource type.

-Rules are broken into 3 main groups; **Origin Subject**, **Destination Subject** and **Triggers**.
+Rules are broken into 3 main groups; **Origin Subject**, **Destination Subjects** and **Triggers**.
 Once all the triggers have been met within the rule, destination subjects will then take on the permissions of whatever the origin subject holds by means of replicating appropriate Role Bindings and Cluster Role Bindings.